 - Forgive and be kind to yourself.
 If you are a perfectionist, you may have realized that sometimes life doesn’t go as planned, and some things just go wrong.
 Rather than beating you up, and focus on the wrong things, let go, learn a lesson and be grateful for the good ones.
 Take into account everything that you do well, even the small ones.

 - Find your purpose in life.
 God made you for a reason.
 You were not created to be like everybody else.
 So, find what you love doing, what gives you joy and satisfaction.

 - Put a stop to the negative thoughts and emotions that crop up.
 Don’t dwell on them and let them take root in your heart.
 Philippians 4:8, NLT says, “Fix your thoughts on what is true, honorable, right, pure, and lovely and admirable.
 Think about things that are excellent and worthy of praise.”
 So, every day, choose your thoughts carefully.

 - Be with positive people.
 They affect your mental and emotional well-being.
 They will encourage and support you.

 It is ok to feel insecure.
 Nevertheless, you have the choice to either confront and overcome your Insecurity or remain passive and let it control you.
 It is an ongoing process and a daily battle.
 Yet, deciding to work on it will free you and help you become the person you were created to be.

 If you would like someone alongside to help you navigate through your insecurities, I’d love to connect with you.
-Feel free to contact me.
-(Cindy@anewforpurpose.com)
+Book a free discovery session on Cindy@anewforpurpose.com